 This suggestion is strengthened by a newspaper announcement from November 12th 1918 in which the Theosophical Society in Hilversum announced “a new course for interested parties by mister Farwerck”.
 Willy Farwerck only moved from Amsterdam to Hilversum in 1943 so it is likely that this is Franz.
 On the other hand, in 1917 Willy was initiated into Franz’ Masonic lodge in Hilversum, so he was around often.

 Speaking about Steiner.
-There was a Theosophist Erns Louis (Tenno) Selleger (1876-1967) who was director of a paper factory and who invented thin paper to use for Bibles.
+There was a Theosophist Ernest Louis (Tenno) Selleger (1876-1967) who was director of a paper factory and invented thin paper to use for Bibles.
 He was an active promotor for freethinkers and in his house in Bergen he welcomed an impressive range of people from Carmen Silva (queen of Romania) to Inayat Khan and … Krishnamurti and Steiner.
 Not all at once for sure, but here we have another interesting spider in a web.
 Farwerck and Selleger were both committee members of the Leerdam Glass Factory in 1930 of which another Theosophist, P.M.
-Cochius (who married Selleger’s daughter) was director until 1933, so they knew each other.
+Cochius (who married Selleger’s sister) was director until 1933, so they knew each other.
 Perhaps Selleger got Farwerck acquainted with Theosophy?
 Selleger already was a Theosophist when he married in 1905 and he started the paper factory shortly after 1907.
 In 1911 Farwerck got his first appointment as director (of a brown coal factory).
 Perhaps they met in these circles?
 The glass factory that links the three men was founded in 1891.
 Cochius became director only in 1912 and the combination of the three names is only in 1930.

 Last but not least, after the war Farwerck was investigated to see if he had to be persecuted.
 One of the interviewees was Marcel van de Velde (1898-1964).
 Van de Velde was a more colorful person than what seems from the interview.
 In his interview he says that he got to know Farwerck around 1933 because he frequently visited his Theosophical bookshop.
 I haven’t been able to find out if this is the Hansa Bookshop that Wikipedia and other sources mention, but this is likely.
 Also I don’t know when this bookshop was opened.
 The year that we’re talking about (1933) is after Farwerck joining the N.S.B.
 According to Van de Velde, Farwerck was appointed head of the “Raad voor Volkse Cultuur” (‘council for folkish culture), a council that was supposedly founded at 18 November 1936 as part of the N.S.B., the name was changed and later the council merged with another subdivision of the N.S.B.
 Farwerck supposedly was head until december 1940.
 Back to Van de Velde.
 Farwerck took him as his secretary.
 Then he says something interesting: